aiven/aiven-docs/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.md

 ### Histograms

-The story of bucket aggregations won\'t be complete without speaking about histograms.
+The story of bucket aggregations won't be complete without speaking about histograms.
 Histograms aggregate date based on provided interval.
 And since we have a `date` property, we'll build a date histogram.